SparkCoder/TriangleAdjacencyMatrix/README.md

 # Triangle Adjacency Matrix
-This app geenrates triangualr adjacency matrix as an image
+This app generates triangualar adjacency matrix as an image